proceduralia/pytorch-neural-enhance/README.md

 ```

-N.B inside the path/to/model_folder there should be a file "*.pth" who's name strats with the model type
+N.B inside the path/to/model_folder there should be a file "*.pth" whose name starts with the model type